DataMiningUT/1/ECO 395 Exercises 1.md

 </br>

-We see that average delay time increases from 9:00 to 24:00, and reaches peak at midnight.
+We see that the average delay time increases from 9:00 to 24:00, and reaches peak at midnight.
 Morning (5 am - 10 am) might be the best time of the day to minimize delays.

-Overall, the best way to minimize delay in Austin-Bergstrom Interational Airport is to depart from Austin in the morning of October!
+Overall, the best way to minimize delays in the Austin-Bergstrom Interational Airport is to depart from Austin in the morning during October!